SamiKaab/BIOE6901_project3_UQ/README.md

 * Ximea camera (Used in this example, max 6)

 ## Setup
-If the Raspberry Pi is connected to an external monitor, connect it the internet via wifi and run
+If the Raspberry Pi is connected to an external monitor, connect it the internet and run
 ```sh
 sudo apt update
 sudo apt-get upgrade